yew11/algo_notes/README.md

 # algo_notes

 ## Purpose
-This repo contains lecture notes (including concerte implementations of the algorithm that were discussed) from class.
-Serve a purpose to help to review the matrials faster.
+This repo contains lecture highlights, as well as concrete implementations of the algorithms which were discussed in class.
+It serves a purpose to help to review the materials faster.

-Why a Github repo?
+**Why a Github repo?**
-  * 比Google Doc 更快
+  * Loads faster than Google Doc.
-  * Easier to manage and maintain
+  * Easier to manage, maintain and most importantly, to contribute.
-  * The structure is clearer.
+  * The table of contents' structure is clearer.

+**To contribute:**
+  * **Please must** create pull requests if you want to contribute, and the code must be tested and reviewed before merging into the master.
+  * The master branch should only contain bug-free code.
+  * _open to suggestions_

+  **Questions**:
+   * create a `issue` if you have any questions about the class material.
+So everybody can see and help to answer them.

+ _More housekeeping rules to be added!_

 ## Table of contents
 * [About Sorting](https://github.com/ywang0811/algo_notes/blob/master/sorting.md)